AsadSalim/AsadSalim/README.md

 - 👋 Hi, I’m @AsadSalim
-- 👀 I’m interested in Data Analysis and Machine Learning
+- 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning SQL
-- 💞️ I’m looking to collaborate on Data Analysis
+- 💞️ I’m looking to collaborate on Data Science projects
 - 📫 How to reach me ...
 Reach out to me on twitter @asaad7salem

 <!---